Commonwealth Fund: History

 The Commonwealth Fund, one of the first foundations to be established by a woman, was founded in 1918 with an endowment of almost $10 million by Anna M. Harkness.
 The widow of Stephen V. Harkness, a principal investor in Standard Oil, Harkness wanted to "do something for the welfare of mankind."
 Harkness's son, Edward Stephen Harkness, became the Commonwealth Fund's first president and hired a staff of people to help him build the foundation.
 Edward and his wife Mary Harkness possessed a "passionate commitment to social reform" and were "determined to improve health and health services for Americans."
 Through additional gifts and bequests between 1918 and 1959, the Harkness family's total contribution to the fund's endowment amounted to more than $53 million.
-By the end of 2021 the Commonwealth Fund's endowment stands at almost $840 million.
+By the end of 2021 the Commonwealth Fund's endowment stood at almost $840 million.